-Several vendors obtain crowdsourced data for a wide network of roads throughout the United States.
-These roads are split into segments with unique identification numbers.
-The research team identified the segment that included the site with the on-road tube data and purchased a month of data for the segments.
-The vendor provided the speed data as a collection of historic speed, travel time data, corridor speed, and the confidence value for each 15-minute period.
-For instance, speed entry at 11:00am would result in vehicle time and travel speed from 11:00am to 11:15 am on the given day.
-Each segment is directional, and the segment length may vary in a given direction at a site.
+Several vendors collect crowdsourced data for a wide network of roads throughout the U.S. These roads are split into segments with unique identification numbers.
+The research team identified the segments that included the on-road tube data and purchased a month of data for those segments.
+The vendor provided the speed data as a collection of historic speed, travel time data, corridor speed, and the confidence value for each 15-min period.
+For instance, speed entry at 11:00 a.m. would result in vehicle time and travel speed from 11:00 a.m. to 11:15 a.m. on the given day.
+Each segment was directional, and segment lengths may have varied in a given direction at a site.